geoconnections-rjc/LLPRO-DOCS/docs/zone.md

     | December                | 56,683                  | 373.090                 | 188,213                 | 1082.873                |
     | Peak/Total              | Total = 1,871,540       | Peak = 1088.627         | Total = 909,166         | Peak = 1196.877         |

-* **Percentage of Peak** After importing monthly loads, you must specify the appropriate percentage (compared to the peak value) for the heating and cooling loads in each time block increment.
+* <span class="term">Percentage of Peak</span> After importing monthly loads, you must specify the appropriate percentage (compared to the peak value) for the heating and cooling loads in each time block increment.
     * Be sure to enter the percentages according to the time block in which the loads occur.
 In multi-zone projects, **LoopLink PRO** will use this information to determine the maximum heating and cooling loads for the GHEX design.
     * The most critical values will be entered in the time block in which the peak values occur (100%).
     * Accuracy is not as critical for the percentage values in off-peak time blocks as they will simply be used to calculate the system part-load factor.